spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

   root@advanced-packaging-tutorial:/# spack edit mpich

-Once you're finished the method should look like this:
+Once you're finished, the method should look like this:

 .. code-block:: python